Symptoms of Honda transmission failure include:

 - A rebuild transmission will be shipped to you or your mechanic.
 The mechanic will then install it for you for an additional fee.
 You are looking to spend between $1600 and $2500 in total.

-- Note that some Honda transmission rebuilders require that you return the old transmission.
+- Note that some Honda transmission rebuilders require that the old transmission should be returned.

 - You will be charged a core fee, which will be refunded when you return the old transmission.